 Update: This recipe for broccoli tots was originally published in June 2015.
 I made updates to the post below to include more information about this healthy, kid-friendly veggie snack!

 Happy Friday, friends!
-If you are a lover of fresh broccoli, then I have the perfect healthy snack recipe for you – broccoli and cheese tots!
+If you are a lover of fresh broccoli and crispy tater tots, then I have the perfect healthy snack recipe for you – broccoli and cheese tots!